3 Scrap and Fluid Processing Upgrades That Won’t Break the Bank

 When selecting a paper bed filter, here are a couple of things to consider:

 As conveyor chains age, they begin to stretch.
-When this happens, the belt can slip off the sprocket and fold up under itself and possibly damage the belt.
+When this happens, the belt can slip off the sprocket and fold up under itself and possibly damaging the belt.
 As a result, belt adjustments are a common cause of conveyor downtime.

 Auto-take up systems, which can be designed into a new conveyor or retrofitted onto an existing conveyor, help eliminate the need to perform manual belt adjustments.
 They automatically monitor tension using load cells on chain conveyors and tighten the belt as needed.
 Adjustments can be scheduled to be completed during low production times or shift changes to prevent unplanned downtime.